JuliaPelzer/Heat-Plume-Prediction/proposal.md

 ### Challenges:
 1. The U-Net has a fixed size, and runtime and parameters scale with the area visible to the network.
 This leads to long training times for larger fields of view.
 The Field-Of-View Training-Time tradeoff does not allow for arbitrarily large input fields.
 This becomes a problem when the groundwater flows too fast and does not cool quickly enough, such that the heat plumes would extend outside of the field of view of the network
-2. Adding a third dimension or time dependence would drastically increase memory and compute requirements to the point where it is not feasable to continue this approach (**strong statement?! why not possible?? rather: would require an exponentially increasing amount of training data and time?**)
+2. Adding a third dimension or time dependence would drastically increase memory and compute requirements to the point where it is not feasible to continue this approach.

 ### Learnings:
 - Two stage prediction is feasible.